pe2mbs/gencrud/doc/MANUAL.md

 ## 3.2.
 Options
 The following options
 > -h / --help                   This help information.

+> -v                            Verbose option, prints what the tool is doing.

+> -V / --version                Print the version of the tool.

 > -b / --backup                 Make backup of the orginal project files files.

 When used every file that belongs to the orignal project will be backuped every time its altered.
+This is override by the `options.backup` in the template file.

 > -o / --overwrite              Force overwriting the files.

 If  this option is omitted the program will exit on encountering a module name that already exists.
+This is override by the `options.overwite` in the template file.

 > -s / --sslverify              Disable the verification of ssl certificate when
 >                               retrieving some external profile data.

 When you are behind a proxy that uses it own certificates, you may need to enable this option ones, to retrieve to extra data files from the nltk package.

-> -v                  Verbose option, prints what the tool is doing.

-> -V / --version      Print the version of the tool.
+> -c / --ignore-case-db-ids     Set the database ids in lower case.

+This option is for databases that are installed on a Windows server system.
+As sqlalchemy detectes the changes in the database model, when using full uppercase columns names, the detection fails.
+This is override by the `options.ignore-case-db-ids` in the template file.

+> -M / --use-module             Creates a module per object that in included into app.module.ts
+>                               and injects a route into app-routing.module.ts when it exists.

+Enables the creation of an Angular module per template.
+Therefore only the one module is imported in app.module.ts, instead of at least 4 components.
+And in app-routing.module.ts the Route is injected as a single variable instead of all the routes needed to handle the template components.
+This is override by the `options.use-module` in the template file.

 # 4. Requirements
 For the default templates there are requirements to the Python and Angular project setup.